Heat stroke in dogs

 • Immediate treatment is vital!
 The longer the body temperature is too high, the more damage it does to the body’s organs and tissues.

-Heat stroke is not the same as having a high temperature or Fever due to an infection.
+Heat stroke is not the same as having a high temperature or fever due to an infection.

 Symptoms